Blog

 DISM /Online /Cleanup-Image /RestoreHealth

-If the problem persists, activation can be performed automatically via telephone.
-This method is fully supported by Microsoft and is also available for older versions of the system.
+If the problem persists, you can activate it using the automated phone system.
+This method is fully supported by Microsoft and is also available for older versions of the operating system.

 How to do it: